Harnessing AI to Develop Students’ Statistical Thinking: Project Page

 Funding

-This work has been supported by a grant from the University of Illinois Center for Social and Behavioral Sciences.
+This work has been generously supported by a grant from the University of Illinois Center for Social and Behavioral Sciences.
+In particular, we would like to thank Kaylee Lukacena for support on this project.